Linguistics575/neam/README.md

 ẁhere `output` is the XML file you are evaluating, and `gold` is the gold standard XML file.
 You can optionally include a sequence of tags you want evaluated after this.
 If no tags are included, persname, placename, and orgname are evaluated by default.
+The evaluation script will dump all incorrect taggings to stderr.
+This can be redirected to a file using `2>` followed by the desired filename when executing the script.